 We next show the heavy-tailed PCA result.

 \begin{theorem} Let $\vect{X} = A^{\frac{1}{2}}\, \vect{G} \in \mathbb{R}^d$ be a superstatistical random vector where $A$ is positive, continuous RV with PDF $p_A(a)$ and $\vect{G} \sim \mathcal{N}(0,\Sigma)$ is a zero-mean Gaussian vector, with covariance matrix $\Sigma$.
 Let $m < d$.
-Then the ``best" $m$-dimensional feature vector ${\bf V}$ under the logarithmic average cost constraint~\eqref{eq:logcost} are determined by the largest $m$ eigen vectors of the matrix $\Sigma$. \end{theorem} \begin{proof} Theorem~\ref{th:linopt} states the best linear transformation of the feature vector ${\bf X}$ minimizing the logarithmic average cost constraint~\eqref{eq:logcost} is the generator matrix $\mat{W}$ itself.
-Next, we find the optimal $\mat{W}$ and show that best $m(<d)$-dimensional vector of features ${\bf V}$ is determined by projecting $d$-dimensional vector of features ${\bf X}$ on the $m$ largest principal components of $\Sigma$.
+Then the ``best" $m$-dimensional features vector ${\bf V}$ under the logarithmic average loss~\eqref{eq:logcost} is determined by the largest $m$ eigenvectors of the matrix $\Sigma$. \end{theorem} \begin{proof} Theorem~\ref{th:linopt} states that the best linear transformation of the feature vector ${\bf X}$ minimizing the logarithmic average loss~\eqref{eq:logcost} is the generator matrix $\mat{W}$ itself.
+Next, we find the optimal $\mat{W}$ and show that the best $m(<d)$-dimensional vector of features ${\bf V}$ is determined by projecting the $d$-dimensional vector of features ${\bf X}$ on the $m$ largest principal components of $\Sigma$.

 We start by finding the optimal $\mat{W}$.
 Since ${\bf X} = A^{\frac{1}{2}} {\bf G}$, using iterated expectations, equation~\eqref{eq:logcost} boils down to